 Primary form: for Year 5-8 students at contributing and full primary schools and junior students at area or composite schools.
-Depending on students’ literacy levels this form may also be appropriate for students at intermediate schools.
+Depending on students’ literacy levels this form may also be appropriate for Year 4 students, or students at intermediate schools.

 Intermediate/Secondary form: for Year 7-13 students at intermediate and secondary schools and senior students at area and composite schools.

 |To collect data on students’ perceptions of different aspects of school life and their experiences of prosocial and aggressive behaviours at school.|